kangmin5133/EchoSpeak/README.md

 cuda(11.7) or CPU or mps(m1 or m2)
 ```

+## installation

-It also requires the command-line tool ffmpeg to be installed on your system, which is available from most package managers:
+It first requires the command-line tool ffmpeg to be installed on your system, which is available from most package managers:
 ```sh
 # on Ubuntu or Debian
 sudo apt update && sudo apt install ffmpeg